 Further academic support may be provided through the School’s Education Support staff.
 An Education Support teacher to assist teaching staff and parents in responding as necessary to a student’s particular needs is located in the primary section of each campus.
 Further support may be forthcoming via early intervention programmes and the School Psychologist, thorough assessment and diagnosis of learning, emotional or behavioural problems.

 School structures and regulations dictate staff ratios, with Kindergarten working in a 3 group structure comprising approximately 20 students per grouping and 2 staff members.
 Pre-Primary groups increase to 30 students working with two staff members.
 Year 1 comprises 30 students, with an equivalent of 1.5 staff members.
 From Year 2 class groups may increase to 32 students with 1.5 staff members per group.
 From Year 3 to 6 class sizes can be up to 32 students working with a classroom teacher.
 Additional Education Support is provided in the classroom or by withdrawal, dependant upon the identified needs of individual students.

 Middle School and Secondary

-In terms of student welfare, the person directly responsible for pastoral care of any given student in Years 7 to 12 is the Pastoral Care Tutor.
+In terms of student welfare, the person directly responsible for the pastoral care of any given student in Years 7 to 12 is the Pastoral Care Tutor.
 He or she is in close daily contact with each student and is best able to monitor the child’s academic progress, attendance, behaviour and general physical and emotional well-being as well as be the first response person if a need is identified.
 When a student does ask for help, the Pastoral Care Tutor may seek support for the student from a number of sources.
 These will progressively include the House Coordinator and relevant Associate Principal.
 Other support staff include members of the Chaplaincy team, Education Support Services and Heads of Department.
 As a matter of procedure, the Principal is kept informed by the Associate Principals Pastoral Care of pastoral issues that arise in the School community.

 The House System